 The throttle lever is located on the RH side of the handlebar.

-When pushed forward, it increases the engine speed that allows the engagement of the transmission on the selected gear.
+When pushed forward, it increases the engine speed and allows engagement of the transmission on the selected gear.

 When released, the engine speed should automatically return to idle and the vehicle gradually slow down.